-While French and Asian chefs would never use black pepper in a predominately white dish (opting for ground white pepper instead), I feel white pepper just makes white food turn grey.
-And the flavor is so subtle, that you need a lot of it to make a difference.
-I’d rather just lean into it and go big.
-I think the speckled appearance of course ground pepper is more engaging to see and more flavorful to eat.
+While French and Asian chefs would never use black pepper in a predominately white dish (opting for ground white pepper instead), I feel white pepper makes white food turn grey.
+And the flavor is so subtle that you need a lot of it to make a difference.
+I’d rather lean into it and go big.
+Of course, the speckled appearance, ground pepper, is more engaging to see and more flavorful to eat.

 A sprinkle of chicken bullion makes a lot of sense to me.
 Crab cakes are a lot of things, but they aren’t rich.
 Bouillon adds a little richness, a little seasoning, and a little salt.
 It is like training wheels for people that need to kick the Old Bay Seasoning habit.
 In the end, we are probably not going to need an egg – and egg yolk was the only other source of richness, so do yourself a flavor favor and try the bouillon.
 A sprinkle of paprika will also work here.

 Stop and take a look.
-You should have a flaky, loose, “salad” of seasoned crab meat and aromatic vegetables.
+It would be best if you had a flaky, loose, “salad” of seasoned crab meat and aromatic vegetables.
 Does it appear wet?
 You may want to add unflavored, plain breadcrumbs and toss to combine – then check again?
 Maybe a sprinkle of potato starch?
 You may lose some tenderness in the final product, but it is a gluten-free way around bread crumbs.
 If you don’t need any “dry” elements to restore the texture, then move on.
 Don’t add breadcrumbs for no reason.
 These aren’t meatballs.

 If you are ready to add the wet ingredients, remember that we are aiming for just-barely-holds-together.
 We will fold in the wet ingredients with a rubber spatula a little at a time.
 When you first get the impression that you could use an ice-cream scoop and create a not-so-neat ball – stop and skip any remaining wet ingredients.

 Yellow or Dijon mustard is popular.
-The flavor goes well and it is in a vinegar base, so you will get a little zip of acid.
+The flavor goes well, and it is in a vinegar base to get a little zip of acid.
 It is optional.
-If you added wine or lemon juice to the trinity, you already have acid, so you can skip the mustard altogether.
+If you added wine or lemon juice to the trinity, you already have acid to skip the mustard altogether.

-If you need to reduce the fat, or you just don’t like mayonnaise that much, you can use less mayo and make up the difference will a well-beaten egg.
+If you need to reduce the fat or don’t like mayonnaise that much, you can use less mayo and make up the difference will a well-beaten egg.
 You won’t need more than one.
 An egg adds a lot of moisture and binds up tightly when cooked, so you don’t want to make the crab cake tough by adding more than one.

-After a total of 35 minutes, this is my idea of crab cake perfection.
-The color and crispiness of a pan-fried crab cake without all the fuss.
+After a total of 35 minutes, this is my idea of crab cake perfection—the color and crispiness of a pan-fried crab cake without all the fuss.
 Also, my mixture made nine crab cakes at the same time.
-You just can’t do that in a frying pan.
+You can’t do that in a frying pan.

-The crab cake may not be the queen of the brunch menu, but it is certainly a member of the royal family.
-When I run out of self-esteem and put on “the sweat pants”, I would serve the crab cake on an English muffin with a slice of Taylor ham (or pork roll!), a poached egg and some hollandaise sauce for a mind-blowing Crab Cake Benni (Benedict) with a mimosa on the side.
+The crab cake may not be the brunch menu’s queen, but it is certainly a member of the royal family.
+When I run out of self-esteem and put on “the sweat pants,” I would serve the crab cake on an English muffin with a slice of Taylor ham (or pork roll!), a poached egg, and some hollandaise sauce for a mind-blowing Crab Cake Benni (Benedict) with a mimosa on the side.

-Today, good taste prevails and my sweat pants lay in wait for another day.
+Today, good taste prevails, and my sweat pants lay in wait for another day.
 A sprinkle of sesame seeds and a lemon wedge is a perfect, mindful brunch.
 Remember, these are big.
 I’m not saying that I couldn’t eat three of them, but they are bigger than any other crab cake that I have ever seen.
-Also, the way it worked out for me, (half-mayo, half-egg, no bread crumbs) these crab cakes get most of their calories from protein, then fat, and then almost no carbs.
+The way it worked out for me (half-mayo, half-egg, no bread crumbs), these crab cakes get most of their calories from protein, then fat, and then almost no carbs.
 So if you are watching your macros, that is a pretty good balance.